logto-io/docs/docs/docs/references/resources/README.md

     resource=https%3A%2F%2Flogto.test.dev%2Fusers
 ```

-An access token with the audience restricted to the requested resource will be granted by Logto.
+An encrypted access token with the audience restricted to this requested resource will be granted by Logto.
+The token carries all the data you will need to represent the authorization status of the request.
+E.g., the request user's identity and role, the token's audience and expiration time.

 ### 3. API resource request

-Client sent a request to the API resource with `access_token` provided in the Authorization header.
-Audience info and token expiration time are encoded in the encrypted `access_token`.
+The client user sent a request to the API resource by presenting the given `access_token` in the Authorization header.

 ```bash
 GET https://logto.dev/api/users